epiphyt/block-control/readme.txt

 * User roles
 * Page types
 * Posts of the current post type
+* Page number in numbered pages (in archives and search results)

 Additionally, you can set an inline formatting to display certain text only for screen readers.